artkh24/FCND-Estimation-CPP/README.md

 ## Prediction Step of EKF ##
-**Implement all of the elements of the prediction step for the estimator.**

 The state prediction is handled in `PredictState()` and the covariance prediction is handled in `Predict()`.